 Banishead Quarry

-A little further afield, you can delve deeper into the local mining history at the nearby Bannisdale Quarry from Torver.
+A little further afield, you can delve deeper into the local mining history at the nearby Banishead Quarry from Torver.
 Now quiet and reclaimed by nature, the quarry once supplied stone for grand Victorian buildings across the region.
 As you walk through the industrial remnants and up towards the waterfall, a sought- after spot for wild swimmers, you can feel the history beneath your boots.

 Coniston Waterfall